 Claim dates and backdated claims

 Your claim will usually start from the Monday after we receive it.
-We can pay from your tenancy start date if you make your claim before your tenancy begins.
+We can pay from your tenancy start date if you make your claim:

-If you are pension age, we'll backdate your claim for up to three months.
+If you're pension age, we can backdate your claim for up to three months.
 You must provide details of your income and capital for the period before you claimed.

-If you are under pension age, you must state on your claim form or write to us if you want us to backdate your claim.
+If you're under pension age, we can only backdate your claim for a maximum of one month.
+You must state on your claim form or write to us if you want us to backdate your claim.

 You must give a valid reason why you were unable to apply for your benefit earlier.
 We look at each case individually.